GOP directs culture war fury toward green investing trend

 “If a state’s not considering those risks, it may be a signal to an investor that this might not be a wise government to be putting our money with," McGannon said.
 "Investors use a huge swath of information, and ESG is a piece of that mosaic.”

-Associated Press writers Stan Choe in New York and Lindsay Whitehurst in Salt Lake City contributed to this report.7 Health Care Stocks to Buy Even if the Economy Gets Sick
+Associated Press writers Stan Choe in New York and Lindsay Whitehurst in Salt Lake City contributed to this report.7 ESG Stocks that are Leading the Way to a Better World

 .